EESSI/docs/docs/site_build/site_cvmfs.md

 - Go to https://github.com/organizations/GH_ORG/repositories/new
 - Pick a descriptive name.
 We'll refer to it as GH_REPO
-- Add the `bot/build.sh` from [EESSI/software-layer](https://github.com/EESSI/software-layer) to your repository (under the exact same name)
+- Add the `bot/build.sh` from [EESSI/software-layer](https://github.com/EESSI/software-layer) to your repository (under the exact same name) and make sure it is executable by the Linux user running the bot.

 Note that you may regularly want to pull in the `bot/build.sh` from the upstream `EESSI/software-layer` in case changes are made to it upstream.